Skip to main content

 Birthday reminders

-Trigger: Date reminder (7 days before birthday) Actions:
+Trigger: Date reminder (7 days before date_of_birth) Actions:

 1. Create task: “Follow up within 24 hours”